CelerPi/CharityOasis/README.md

 - Protecting all user data under global data protection laws.
 - Ensuring all fund usage is transparent and subject to community and public scrutiny.

-Through these measures, we ensure the compliance and transparency of the COC project in major jurisdictions, including data protection and financial regulatory requirements, protecting the rights and interests of users and investors, and promoting the healthy development of global philanthropy.
+Through these measures, we ensure the compliance and transparency of the CHO project in major jurisdictions, including data protection and financial regulatory requirements, protecting the rights and interests of users and investors, and promoting the healthy development of global philanthropy.

 ## Risks and Mitigation

-COC identifies and addresses potential risks through various measures to ensure security and stability.
+CHO identifies and addresses potential risks through various measures to ensure security and stability.

 ### Market Risks